Jeff Cohn Cellars (JC Cellars)

 “I had an opportunity after graduation to interview with a number of wineries about a job,” Cohn recently recalled.
 “The wineries I met with were mostly well-respected and fully-established entities.
 Then, I had an interview with Kent Rosenblum (Rosenblum Cellars) and the meeting lasted more than three hours.
 I also brought a pair of Zins I had made while I was a student at Fresno State.
 Afterwards, the winery staff and I all sat around and enjoyed the wines.
 I was delighted that I was offered the job a short time later.”

-Rosenblum Cellars was at the time a major player in Zinfandel circles and has remained so until this day.
-A close relationship soon developed between Cohn and Kent Rosenblum that has helped Cohn in the formative years of his own Jeff Cohn Cellars.
-Cohn calls Rosenblum his “mentor” and frequently confers with him on winery matters.
+Rosenblum Cellars was, at the time, a major player in Zinfandel circles and has remained so until this day.
+A close relationship soon developed between Cohn and Kent Rosenblum that helped Cohn in the formative years of his own Jeff Cohn Cellars.
+Cohn calls Rosenblum his “mentor” and frequently conferred with him on winery matters (Rosenblum passed away in 2018).

 Most of his focus is on single vineyard wines, carefully chosen from various parts of California for their specific character and complexity.